1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     *If you can see bare wire shing through due to a melted and/or displaced insulation, change the part immediately!*

     Don't try to cover it up with some kind of insulation, even though Kapton tape should stand the heat.
-You'll risk a shortcut which then will harm your motherboard and might even cause more severe damage!
+You'll risk a short circuit which then will harm your motherboard and might even cause more severe damage!

     You can check the wiring of the 24V line by measuring the electrical continuity of the wires.
 If your multimeter doesn't have this function, you can measure the resistance instead.

     However, *it's advisable to measure the resistance, even though your multimeter offers the function of probing for continuity,* because it might be the case that a wire still passes the check for continuity, but that individual strands of the wire are broken.
 This causes problems if those strands lose contact permanently or during movement of the bed, as it leads to a higher resistance.
-    Here at the at the 24V wires this can lead to the circumstance that the wire will get hot at that spot, that the insulation will melt, that a shortcut might occur and it might even occur that it causes a fire.
+    Here at the at the 24V wires this can lead to the circumstance that the wire will get hot at that spot, that the insulation will melt, that a short circuit might occur and it might even occur that it causes a fire.

 ??? example "Checking The 24V Heating Circuit Of The Cartridge Heater"